Boston heads to Fever as No. 1 pick in WNBA draft - KESQ

 NEW YORK (AP) — The Indiana Fever made the most of the first No. 1 draft pick in franchise history, selecting Aliyah Boston.

-The South Carolina star had a stellar college career, leading the Gamecocks to a national championship her junior year and losing only nine games total.
-She was a three-time Associated Press All-American and also the Player of the Year as a junior.
+The South Carolina star had a stellar college career, leading the Gamecocks to a national championship her junior year, losing only nine games total and helping her team to three Final Four appearances.
+The 6-foot-5 Boston was a three-time Associated Press All-American and also the Player of the Year as a junior.

 “It’s really special, I’m thankful to God for putting me in this position,” said the 21-year-old Boston, from the U.S. Virgin Islands.
 “Everyone in Indiana, they saw something in me, I’m ready to get there and get to work.”